Kyoungr/image_recognition-/README.md

 # CSCI495-C2

 ## Description / Purpose
 The purpose of this project was for me to get my feet wet with building React components and implementing them within a react web application.
 The longest part of this project was understanding the syntax and how it relates to Javascript.
-For my job in nashville I will possibly be tasked with building services with React and Javascript so this project helped me gain working experience.
-I enjoyed using face detecting apis and playing around with different components.
+For my job in Nashville, I will possibly be tasked with building services with React and Javascript so this project helped me gain working experience.
+I enjoyed using face detecting APIs and playing around with different components.

 ## Dependencies